 - Names, contact information and license numbers for contractors and their major subcontractors, if any

-- A description of the project and scope of intended work
+- A description of the project and scope of intended work, including a plan

 - Budget and costs projections